CNAChino/call-event-service/README.md

 ## Running the Application

+Prerequisite:  Start Neo4j Graph DB (Community or Enterprise edition).
+Then create a neo4j user (disable Force Password Change).
+Set the Uri, Username and Password in **application.properties**.

 To run the docker image in foreground (add -d to run in background), execute:\
 &nbsp;\
 `docker run --name {name} -it -v {host-local-log-dir}:/app/logs {docker.image.name.prefix}/{project.artifactId}:{tag}`\